keslol/csgo/README.md

+# This is mainly a guide for a selfhosted LOCAL server for online access more has to be done will update maybe later

 1. Create a Folder for SteamCMD (End size is around 32GB)
   - I chose E:/Games/steamcmd
 2. Download SteamCMD via https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip